akarasavov/httpMonitor/Readme.md

 ### Description main classes

-TailFileListener - listen changes from file and publish `AccessLogLineEvent` into event queue
+`TailFileListener` - Listen changes from file and publish `AccessLogLineEvent` into event queue

-AccessLogParser - Fetch parameters from common log line and publish `AccessLogEvent`
+`AccessLogParser` - Fetch parameters from common log line and publish `AccessLogEvent`

-TrafficCalculator - Listen and accumulate `AccessLogEvent`.
+`TrafficCalculator` - Listen and accumulate `AccessLogEvent`.
 Based on `ticInterval` calculate traffic parameters and publish them into event bus

-AlertCalculator - Listen and accumulate `TrafficStatisticEvents`.
-Based on `alertInterval`, trigger event for activating or hiding an event.
+`AlertCalculator` - Listen and accumulate `TrafficStatisticEvents`.
+Based on `alertInterval`, trigger event for activating or hiding.

-DashboardCalculator - Listen `AccessLogEvent` and `TrafficStatisticEvents` for updating UI
+`DashboardCalculator` - Listen `AccessLogEvent` and `TrafficStatisticEvents` for updating UI

 UI - Swing based application